raspberrypilearning/memory/en/step_5.md

 --- /hint ---
 --- /hints ---

 Remember we said that the broadcast was a bit like making an announcement over a loudspeaker?
-Only the sprite whose job it is to respond will do something, so let's make it the character sprite's job to respond to the messages by writing some code for the character to do when it hears each message.
+Only the sprite whose job it is to respond will do something, so let's make it the character sprite's job to respond to the messages.
+We do this by writing some code for the character to do when they hear each message.

- + When your character sprite receives the message "red", the code should check whether the number 1 is at the start of the list (which means that red is the next colour in the sequence).
+ + When your character sprite receives the message `red`, the code should check whether the number `1` is at the start of the list (which means that `red` is the next colour in the sequence).

- If it is, remove the number from the list, as the colour was guessed correctly.
+ If it is, the code should remove the number from the list, as the colour was guessed correctly.
 Otherwise it's game over, and we need to `stop all`{:class="blockcontrol"} to stop the game.

 ```blocks
 	when I receive [red v]